 Departing from the custom of the time, Wahl made the Coronet in only one size.
 All-metal pens are approximately 5" long capped and 5" posted, and pens with celluloid barrels are the same length capped but post at about 6".

 The Bad News

 Coronets are rare these days, and they are correspondingly expensive.
 At least part of their rarity, at least insofar as the all-metal pens are concerned, is that their construction is slightly different from that of ordinary pens; the section and the clear portion of the barrel are a single piece that must be removed from the barrel when the pen needs resacking.
 Attempting to separate the section from the threaded part will break the pen, and doubtless no small number of Coronets have died in this manner.
 There seems always to be an exception, however, and the exception to this rule is a small number of pens made probably in 1938–1939, in which the section is fitted into the barrel in the usual manner.
 This ambiguity adds to the potential for disaster.

-The most likely, and most noticeable, defect on all-metal Coronets is a posting ring that can be very severe if the pen has seen a lot of use.
+The most likely, and most noticeable, defect on all-metal Coronets is a posting ring that can be very severely disfiguring if the pen has seen a lot of use.

 The Half Coronet, on the other hand, has less problem with a posting ring because its celluloid barrel gives slightly as the pen is posted.
 Also, the Half Coronet is built in the usual manner, with the section separate from the barrel and easily removable for repair.